New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: Conclusions

 In our first analysis we assume that the new mediators are too heavy for on-shell production even at future colliders and study the deviations in the high-energy tails due to new semileptonic four-fermion interactions (Section~\ref{sec:contact}).
 For example, in Fig.~\ref{fig:EFTlimits_SU3} we compare the projections from the di-jet final state at muon colliders to the di-muon and muon plus neutrino final states at hadron colliders, on operators involving left-handed doublets with different $SU(2)_L$ contractions, $(\bar L^2_L \gamma_\alpha L^2_L) ( \bar Q^i_L \gamma^\alpha Q^j_L )$ and $(\bar L^2_L \gamma_\alpha \sigma^a L^2_L) ( \bar Q^i_L \gamma^\alpha \sigma^a Q^j_L )$, assuming flavour universality in the quark-sector.
 Interestingly, in this case a 3\,TeV MuC only slightly improves upon the HL-LHC, while the FCC-hh probes substantially more parameter space, that can only be matched by a 14\,TeV MuC.
 We then study similar operators but with a different flavour structure: $ b s \mu \mu $ and $b b \mu \mu$.
 The corresponding results are shown in Figs.~\ref{fig:EFTlimits_bs} and \ref{fig:EFTlimits_bb}.
 In this case, even a 3\,TeV MuC provides comparable sensitivity to the FCC-hh, while 10\,TeV and 14\,TeV MuCs are considerably better.
 This is due to the suppression from the sea quark parton distribution functions at hadron colliders.
 In the same figures we also indicate a tentative prediction from the present-day LHCb anomalies in $b \to s \mu^+ \mu^-$ decays.
 Both MuC3 and FCC-hh have a good prospect to reach this target, assuming realistic models in which the $b b \mu \mu$ interactions are larger than the $b s \mu \mu$.
 Instead, the MuC10 (MuC14) can easily cover even the most pessimistic case compatible with the LHCb anomalies.

 A heavy $Z^\prime$ vector arises in several new physics models.
 In our work we consider a $Z'$ associated with the gauging of the $U(1)_{B_3 - L_\mu}$ (Section~\ref{sec:ZprimeB3Lmu}) or the $U(1)_{L_\mu - L_\tau}$ (Section~\ref{sec:ZprimeLmuLtau}) group.
 While a coupling to muons is present by design in both cases, the $Z'$ interaction with quarks is very different.
 For both models we consider two scenarios: $i)$ the set of renormalisable couplings predicted by the corresponding $U(1)_X$ and $ii)$ a minimal extension needed to address the $b s \mu \mu$ anomalies.
-Our main findings are summarised in Figs.~\ref{fig:Zp_B3-Lmu_bounds_noRK} and \ref{fig:Zp_B3-Lmu_bounds} for $B_3 - L_\mu$ and Figs.~\ref{fig:Zp_Lmu-Ltau_bounds_noRK} and \ref{fig:Zp_Lmu-Ltau_bounds} for $L_\mu - L_\tau$.
+Our main findings are presented in Figs.~\ref{fig:Zp_B3-Lmu_bounds_noRK} and \ref{fig:Zp_B3-Lmu_bounds} for $B_3 - L_\mu$ and Figs.~\ref{fig:Zp_Lmu-Ltau_bounds_noRK} and \ref{fig:Zp_Lmu-Ltau_bounds} for $L_\mu - L_\tau$.
 In the scenario $i)$, the FCC-hh compares to the MuC10 for the first model, while in the second model (which is quark-phobic), even a 3\,TeV MuC is better than the FCC-hh.
 When the $ b s \mu \mu $ anomalies are addressed, we find that the whole viable parameter space in both models (with resonances above the EW scale) can be fully explored at the MuC3 as well as the FCC-hh.
 In case of $L_\mu - L_\tau$ at hadron colliders, this is possible thanks to the $p p \to \mu^+ \mu^- Z' \to 4 \mu$ process.
+Our results are also summarized in Fig. \ref{fig:model_comparison}, where one can directly compare the $Z^\prime$ mass reach of the future colliders for a benchmark value of the coupling $g_{Z^\prime} = 1$.